cucumber-attic/website/apps/dynamic/views/_posts/talking-cukeup-with-arti.md

 <img src="https://cucumber.io/images/arti-cukeup.jpg" style="float:center; width:100%">

 With just two weeks to go until [CukeUp!
 London (June 23rd)](http://cukenfest.cucumber.io/) I've spent some time catching up with a few people involved in the conference this year.
-My first conversation is with Arti Mathanda, who has made an enormous difference to the essence of CukeUp! since joining our programme committee a couple of years ago.
+My first conversation is with Arti Mathanda, who has made an enormous contribution to CukeUp! since joining our programme committee a couple of years ago.
+Here goes.

 > Hi Arti!
 We’ve been friends for ages but I’m not sure all of our readers will know you so well.
 Can you tell us a bit about your background?
 How did you get into the software industry?